 Declercq has achieved what he set out to do.Het Laatste Nieuws

-‘The Fall’ is not a dark book; it offers a painstaking reconstruction of the sometimes funny, sometimes tragic, but always realistic story of five young cyclists.
+Although ‘The Fall’ deals with coma, death, suicide and drug abuse in the sometimes harsh world of cycling, it is not a dark book; it offers a painstaking reconstruction of the sometimes funny, sometimes tragic, but always realistic story of five young cyclists.
 A magnificent tale, told with Shakespearean flair, about cycling, but even more so about friendship and growing up.
 Narrative non-fiction at its best, about man’s struggle with life and destiny.